mpt777/SupersizeMe/README.md

 ### Model Overview
 For this problem I wanted to try as many models as I could since sklearn makes it so easy to test models.
 I had particular hope for K-Nearest Neighbor Model and the Support Vector Classifier.
 Since every item within a category of food shoud be similar to one another, models that plot and split data within an euclidian distance should fair well.
 I also had particular hope for the Logistic Regression, since it was the first machine learning model I ever used.

+### Strengths and Weaknesses
+#### Strengths
+Our model has a few strengths.
+First off, the model has plenty of features to work with.
+The model has 25 features to predict a single classification.
+Second, the model itself is very fast and lightweight to run.
+Since there isn't alot of data to process, each individual model takes less than a second to compute.
+Each model is also better at making predictions than a blind guess.
+#### Weaknesses
+The main weakness to my analysis is the lack of balanced data.
+We are just shy of 400 data entries.
+These 400 entries are split across 9 different categories of food.
+These categories of food are also extremely unbalanced, 1/4 of our entire dataset is just beverages.By changing the random state of X, y split, I am able to make some models 10 points better and others 10 points worse.
+It's not a good idea to have the accuracy of your models relient on the split that you get from your data.
+The more balanced and the more data you have, the better and robust a model is.
+If I were to redo this project, I would gather more data, and focus on balancing the data between the different categories.

+### Model Performance

 All of the models featured in my analysis are listed below, each with their relative Accuracy, F1, Precision, and Recall Scores.
+(Random state 713).

 * Decision Tree
   * Accuracy Score : 0.6971830985915493